Revised 15 June 2014

 mitrata, Kerr D- for 2 node cutting.
 3/4" straw-rosy to ivory flowers; 10-15 in umbel; 3 types of leaves - medium large, flat or wide, boat-shaped to make a "cabbage" or some rolled up to make an ant's nest; on a moderate vine.
 Thailand, Malaysia and Borneo

-monetteae, T Green C- Very large (6" - 8") leafed thing resembling diversifolia but with clear sap; 1/2" white, very fragrant flowers; 15-20 in umbel; very robust plant.
-First found this one in the Mangrove swamp below Tumarbong Falls, Palawan, Philippines - and then in 2004, in Eastern Sabah, Malaysia, on the Kinabatangan River - a jump over the Wallace line!
+monetteae, T Green C- Very large (6" - 8") leafed thing resembling diversifolia but with clear sap; 1/2" white, very fragrant flowers; 15-20 in umbel; very robust vine.
+First found this one in a Mangrove swamp below Tumarbong Falls, Palawan, Philippines - and then in 2004, in Eastern Sabah, Malaysia, on the Kinabatangan River - a jump over the Merrill/Dickerson Line (secondary Wallace Line)!

 montana, Schlecter A - 1/2", golden yellow fuzzy flowers; 15-20 flowers in umbel; leaves wavy, shiny on a moderate, handsome vine.
 New Guinea